FabianGosebrink/offering-solutions-html/homepage/content/blog/2016-01-25-angular-2-asp-net-core-starter.md

 ![11](https://cdn.offering.solutions/img/articles/wp-content/uploads/2016/01/11.png)

 As we start developing Angular we have to prepare our environment for working with Typescript.
-I already have an instruction how to start in a previous Blogpost [Getting started with Visual Studio Code & Typescript](http://offering.solutions/blog/articles/2015/12/03/getting-started-with-visual-studio-code-angularjs-and-typescript/).
+I already have an instruction how to start in a previous blog post [Getting started with Visual Studio Code & Typescript](http://offering.solutions/blog/articles/2015/12/03/getting-started-with-visual-studio-code-angularjs-and-typescript/).
 But lets cover some thing in short to get it customised for this Angular case.

 Lets add a file for configuring the typescript-options for our project: tsconfig.json to the root of our project.